Chevrolet 153 4-cylinder engine

-The Chevrolet 153 cu in engine was an inline-four engine designed in the early 1960s for use in the Chevy II.
+The Chevrolet 153 cu in engine was an inline-four engine designed in the early 1960s and first used in the 1962 Chevy II.
 It is a four-cylinder variant of the Turbo-Thrift six-cylinder engine.
-After 1970 GM ceased production of the 153 engine in North America because of low demand (and the inline-six was thereafter made the base engine in the Nova), but the engine continued to be used in cars in other markets around the world, notably South Africa and Brazil.
+After 1970, GM ceased production of the 153 engine in North America because of low demand (and the inline-six was thereafter made the base engine in the Nova), but the engine continued to be used in cars in other markets around the world, notably in South Africa and South America.
 The engine was also standard equipment in the Jeep DJ-5A—used by the United States Postal Service—until American Motors bought Kaiser Jeep in 1970 and replaced the engine with the AMC straight-six in the DJ-5B.
-Currently descendants of the 153 engine are used in industrial (e.g. forklifts and generators) and marine applications.
+Descendants of the 153 engine are used in industrial (e.g. forklifts and generators) and marine applications.
 The 153 engine is entirely different from the 151 cuin Iron Duke engine introduced by Pontiac in 1977, most noticeably never having featured the Pontiac engine's crossflow cylinder head, but the two are often confused today.

-Earlier when Chevrolet first became a division of General Motors in 1917, the OHV Chevrolet Inline-4 engine was manufactured from 1913 until 1928 when it was replaced by the "Stovebolt Six".
+Chevrolet had previously manufactured an OHV inline-4 engine from 1913 until 1928, when it was replaced by the "Stovebolt Six."

 History

 The compact Chevrolet Corvair was introduced in 1960 to compete with the Ford Falcon and Plymouth Valiant, but was handily outsold by its competitors.
-Fearing the Corvair's more radical engineering (featuring a rear-mounted air-cooled flat-six engine) was not appealing to consumers GM hastily approved the design of a new, more conventional compact car to compete with the Falcon and Valiant.
-Within 18 months the design of the Chevy II was completed, including new 2512 cc four-cylinder and 3185 cc six-cylinder engines to power it.
+Fearing the Corvair's more radical engineering (featuring a rear-mounted air-cooled flat-six engine) was not appealing to consumers, GM hastily approved the design of a new, more conventional compact car to compete with the Falcon and Valiant.
+Within 18 months, the design of the Chevy II was completed, including new 2512 cc four-cylinder and 3185 cc six-cylinder engines to power it.

 The 153 cu in engine had a 3+7/8 in bore and 3+1/4 in stroke, with two overhead valves per cylinder actuated by pushrods and a 1-3-4-2 firing order.
 The Chevy II's 194 cu in six-cylinder used a 3+9/16 in bore, which by 1964 was enlarged to match the 153 four-cylinder's resulting in a displacement of 3768 cc.
-The 230 cu in six and 153 cu in four are thus essentially the same design, differing only in cylinder count.
+The 230 cubic inch six and 153 cubic inch four are essentially the same design, differing only in cylinder count.

-In the Chevy II the engine was branded as the Super-Thrift 153, while in the 1964 Chevy Van it was called the High Torque 153.
+In the Chevy II the engine was branded as the Super-Thrift 153, while in the 1964 Chevy Van, it was called the High Torque 153.
 Peak power and torque were 90 hp at 4,000 rpm and 152 lbft at 2,400 rpm.

-After the 1970 model year the engine was discontinued in North America.
+After the 1970 model year, the engine was discontinued in North America and replaced by the Chevrolet 2300 engine, first used in the Chevrolet Vega.